Braided distributivity: Introduction

-The goal of this paper is to present carefully the appropriate coherence conditions for the situation of a braided monoidal structure $\otimes$ distributing over a symmetric monoidal structure $\oplus$.
-After listing our coherence conditions in Section~\ref{sec:coh}, we show in Section~\ref{sec:cons} that these conditions are strong enough by deducing from them all of Laplaza's coherence conditions appropriately formulated for the braided situation.
-Additional evidence of their strength will be given in \cite{G239}, where we shall show how they support the computation of associativity and braiding isomorphisms for particular anyons.
-Finally, we show in Section~\ref{sec:abel} that our coherence conditions are not too strong by showing that they hold when --- as in the categories used to model anyons --- the additive structure is that of an abelian category and the multiplication bifunctor of the braided monoidal structure is additive
+In \S\ref{sec:cons} we show that the BD axioms are strong enough by deducing from them all of Laplaza's coherence conditions appropriately formulated for the braided situation.
+Additional evidence of their strength is given in \cite{G239}, where we show how they support the computation of associativity and braiding isomorphisms for particular anyons.

+Finally, we show in \S\ref{sec:abel} that the BD axioms are not too strong by showing that they hold when --- as in the categories used to model anyons --- the additive structure is that of an abelian category and the multiplication bifunctor of the braided monoidal structure is additive.

-Even apart from the motivation from topological quantum computing, the determination of an appropriate distributive structure seems important for general category theory, especially in view of recent increased interest in braided structures.
+Even apart from the motivation from topological quantum computing, the determination of an appropriate distributive structure seems important for general category theory, especially in view of recent increased interest in braided structures (as indicated, for example, by rough counting using MathSciNet).
+In this connection, our Referee~2 wrote this about the BD axioms: